syxu828/QuestionAnsweringOverFB/README.md

 You should perform the inferences in the following order

 1. Perform the Freebase based joint inference.

 > java -cp target/classes:target/lib/* Joint_EL_RE/Test
 This will write the output in resources/JointInference/Test/joint_inference.predicted.final

-2. Perform the wikipedia based inference by executing InferenceOverWiki/Test.java.
+2. Perform the wikipedia based inference

 > java -cp target/classes:target/lib/* InferenceOverWiki/Test

 This will write the output in resources/WikiInference/Test/predicted.8_30

 ### To train your own models: